The forecast for blackouts in Cuba rises for this Tuesday.

 However, just three hours later, at 5:30 a.m., the service was interrupted again.

-At 7:00 a.m. on October 29, the generation availability of the National Electric System (SEN) was 2,015 MW, while demand reached 2,250 MW, leaving a shortfall of 271 MW in capacity.
+At 7:00 a.m. on October 29, the generation capacity of the National Electric System (SEN) was 2,015 MW, while demand reached 2,250 MW, resulting in a coverage gap of 271 MW.

-Plants affected by breakdowns and maintenance.
+Plants affected by breakdowns and maintenance

 Distributed generation in crisis